Open-AIFarmers/awesome-graph-learning/ReadMe.md

-# Must-read papers on GNN
+# Papers List on GNN
 This is a collection of resources related with graph neural networks.

 ## [Content](#content)